liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 Liferay distributes patches as `.zip` files, whether they are hotfixes or fix packs.
-When you receive one, either via a LESA ticket (hotfix) or through downloading a fix pack from the customer portal, you'll need to place it in the `patches` folder, which is inside the Patching Tool's home folder.
+When you receive one, either via a LESA ticket (hotfix) or through downloading a fix pack from the [Customer Portal](http://www.liferay.com/group/customer/home), you'll need to place it in the `patches` folder, which is inside the Patching Tool's home folder.
 Once you've done that, it's a simple matter to install it.
 First, execute